 - Whether there will be any permanent disability, scarring, or disfigurement

 - How the injury will affect daily activities

 - How the injury will affect relationships with family and friends; and

 A person, for example, who develops chronic, debilitating pain from the damage due to the hernia mesh will have greater pain and suffering than a person who had revision hernia surgery without complication and recovered quickly.

 Manufacturers of hernia mesh implants will do what they can to minimize your pain and suffering.
 Their efforts are meant to lower the value of the sum of your compensatory damages.

 A skilled attorney will use evidence to maximize your settlement or award, allowing only a state’s cap on non-economic damages to limit what you receive.
 That said, not all states have damage caps.
 The states that do have them run the gamut from $250,000 to $750,000.
 Also, damage caps can differ within these states depending on if the tort case is personal injury, product liability, or medical malpractice.

 Moreover, spouses may file a derivative claim, too, for loss of consortium.
 This type of claim occurs when the injury has directly impacted the marriage negatively.
 For example, if the spouse with the hernia mesh injury suffers from severe depression and/or is unable to enjoy a physical relationship with the spouse.

-Transvaginal mesh contains many of the same dangerous materials as hernia mesh.
-More than 100,000 lawsuits were filed against the makers of transvaginal mesh, and that litigation settled for approximately $3 billion.
+The transvaginal mesh contains many of the same dangerous materials as hernia mesh.
+More than 107,000 lawsuits were filed against the makers of transvaginal mesh, and that litigation – consolidated in West Virginia – settled for approximately $8 billion.